Are you a student interested in getting started with a research project or a faculty member looking for students to mentor?

 - Promotes an innovation-oriented culture from the Council on Undergraduate Research

-Questions about the grant program should be addressed to the director of the Office of Undergraduate Research.
+Questions about the grant program should be addressed to the director of the Office of Undergraduate Research and Creative Activities.

-Meet the director of the Office of Undergraduate Research:
+Meet the co-directors of the Office of Undergraduate Research and Creative Activities:

-Chancellor Struppa highlights the Office of Undergraduate Research in his State of the Academy.
+Chancellor Struppa highlights the Office of Undergraduate Research and Creative Activities in his State of the Academy.
 Tune in at the 26:00 minute mark to hear more!